johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Issues

 None at this time.
-Leap seconds are fully supported, and all support for ISO weeks has been flushed.
+Leap seconds are fully supported.

 ## Instants and timespecs